bajadda1/bank-management-using-cpp/README.md

 ## Getting Started

-1. Clone the repository to your local machine using Git.
+1. Clone the repository to your local machine using Git. git clone https://github.com/bajadda1/bank-management-using-cpp.git
+2. Navigate to the project directory. cd bank-management
+3. Compile the source code using your preferred C++ compiler. g++ main.cpp -o bank_management
+4. Run the compiled executable to start the Bank Management System.